Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Added sanitization to inputs that were missing sanitization.
 - Commented out the post data writing to the log file.
 - Added escaping to description output of settings fields.
+- Added nonce verification check to the payment intent handling code.

 = 2.0.54 =
 - Added a capabilities check and a nonce check before the log file is cleared.